madebymany/sxswagram/README.md

     curl -I 'https://api.instagram.com/oauth/authorize/?client_id=_CLIENT_ID_&redirect_uri=_URI_&response_type=token'

-Visit the URL given in the Location header in the response.
+Visit the URL given in the Location header in the response and sign in.

 Copy the access_token parameter from the location field.